dice-roller/rpg-dice-roller/readme.md

 Fudge notation is also supported.
 It allows both `dF.2` and less common `dF.1`.

-You can also use it in conjunction with other operators and additions.
+You can also use it in conjunction with other operators.

 Examples: